joszuijderwijk/personal-website/_pages/home.md

 Welcome to my personal website!
 Currently I’m [pursuing a PhD](https://www.uu.nl/medewerkers/AJHzuijderwijk) at the Department of Information and Computing Sciences of Utrecht University.
 My [research](research) is centered around the use of information technology to further an open government.

 There are many things that have my interest!
-I particularly like [electronics](blog/category/electronics/), building [software](blog/category/software/), playing music (mainly the piano), graphic design, [self-hosting](homelab) stuff and watching bad movies.
+I particularly like [electronics](blog/category/electronics/), building [software](blog/category/software/), playing music (mainly the piano), [LEGO MOCs](blog/lego/), graphic design, [self-hosting](homelab) stuff and watching bad movies.
 Primarily, this site was made to store (and share) my thoughts on topics that are interesting to me.

 If you'd like to get in touch, please visit my [contact page](contact).